zhenzhangca/Java_Applications/README.md

 ## Design and Implementation

 This project was created based on the DAO(Data Access Object) design pattern which allows us to isolate the application/business layer from the persistence layer (PostgreSQL database).
-Create a DataAccessObject abstract class which is extended by two implementation classes `CustomerDAO` and `OrderDAO`.
-These two classes are used to transfer Customer and Order DTOs (Data Transfer Object) to PostgreSQL database to perform CRUD operations.
+Create an abstract class DataAccessObject which is extended by two implementation classes `CustomerDAO` and `OrderDAO`.
+These two classes are used to transfer DTOs (Data Transfer Object) Customer and Order to PostgreSQL database to perform CRUD operations.
 - Important libraries:
 ```
    java.sql.DriverManager;